ibm-cloud-docs/solution-tutorials/index.md

 This tutorial is a walkthrough of how to scaffold a Java web application, run it locally in a container and then deploy it to a IBM Cloud Kubernetes cluster.
 Additionally, bind a custom domain, monitor the health of the environment and scale.

-Uses: Docker, Kubernetees, Container Registry, and Java.
+Uses: Docker, Kubernetes, Container Registry, and Java.

 ### [Accelerate delivery of static files using Object Storage and CDN](static-files-cdn.html)